worldmusic/worldmusic.github.io/chapters/song-grant/index.md

 ## The Angkuoch in the British Museum

-The British Museum has only one angkuoch in its [collection](https://www.britishmuseum.org/collection/object/A_As1966-11-5), an instrument of unknown maker, donated in 1966 by a certain W Hanson Rawles, about whom nothing further is known.
+Until the recent acquisition of two new angkuoch through this project[^update], the British Museum had only one angkuoch in its collection, an instrument of unknown maker, donated in 1966 by a certain W Hanson Rawles, about whom nothing further is known.
 Today, museum practices carefully document, wherever possible, the provenance and donation circumstances of items to their collections.

+[^update]: In December 2020, the British Museum acquired two angkuoch made for this project: an [angkuoch daek](https://www.britishmuseum.org/collection/object/A_2020-3017-2) made by BIN Song and an [angkuoch russey](https://www.britishmuseum.org/collection/object/A_2020-3017-1) made by CHI Monivong.

 When the research team showed a photo of the Museum instrument donated by Rawles to the brothers CHI Monivong and CHI Chen and their father KRAK Chi, they all thought that the instrument bore strong resemblance to the unique style of MONG Koeuy, especially in its shape, thickness and length, as well as a characteristic node near the tongue of the instrument.